abahmanem/near-node-setup-shardnet/tutorial/node-monitoring.md

 # Grafana + Prometheus

- In teh following section, we will see how you can monitor the node using Grafana & Prometheus
+ In the following section, we will see how you can monitor the node using Grafana & Prometheus

  ### Install Docker